Culture of popular laughter

-Carnival and debauchery is also a running theme in the paintings of Pieter Bruegel the Elder, painted during the 16th century.
+Carnival and debauchery is a running theme in the paintings of Pieter Bruegel the Elder, painted during the 16th century.

-The "culture of popular laughter" is a cultural-historical term coined by the literary critic Mikhail Bakhtin in his book Rabelais and His World (1965).
-This studied popular culture in Renaissance Europe through the themes of François Rabelais' book Gargantua and Pantagruel (1532–64).
+The "culture of popular laughter" is a cultural-historical term coined by the literary critic Mikhail Bakhtin in his book Rabelais and His World (1965), which studied popular culture in Renaissance Europe through the themes of François Rabelais's book Gargantua and Pantagruel (1532–64).
 The idea of the culture of popular laughter combines two literary ideas developed by Bakhtin in the same work: "grotesque realism" and "carnivalesque" which examined, respectively, the celebration of primary needs and the idea of carnival in which social norms were subverted.

 The culture of popular laughter was originally formulated based on the writings of Rabelais, but has also been applied in the interpretation of peasant scenes painted by Pieter Bruegel the Elder and his descendants.
 The example has also been applied to Japanese society.